About USC Gould

 Credential Assembly Service (CAS)

 All applicants, whether taking the LSAT or GRE, must also register for LSAC's Credential Assembly Service.
-The CAS Report, provided by LSAC, contains your official transcripts, LSAT score(s), writing sample(s), and letters of recommendation.
+The CAS Report, provided by LSAC, contains your official transcripts, LSAT score(s), LSAT Writing sample(s), and letters of recommendation.
 Official transcript(s) for all post-secondary education, including graduate-level coursework, must be sent directly to LSAC.
 LSAC will evaluate each transcript and calculate your cumulative undergraduate GPA, but not your GPA for graduate-level coursework.
 Any graduate-level coursework will be considered subjectively in our review of your application.